-We value every student's contribution to our school community and miss them when they are gone.
+We value every student's contributions to our school community and miss them when they are gone.
 Regular, daily attendance is one of the most important things a student can do to be successful in all grade levels.

-- All absences (excused and unexcused) have the potential of harming students academically. - Students who miss 10 percent (18 days) of the school year, or two or more days a month, are defined as being chronically absent. - By sixth grade, absenteeism is one of three signs that a student may drop out of high school. - By ninth grade, regular and high attendance is a better predictor of graduation rates than eighth-grade test scores. - It takes an average of three days for a student to catch up from every one day of being absent. - Missing three or more days of school per month can set a student back up to two full years of learning.
+- All absences (excused and unexcused) have the potential of harming students academically. - Students who miss 10 percent (18 days) of the school year, or two or more days a month, are defined as being chronically absent. - By sixth grade, absenteeism is one of three signs that a student may drop out of high school. - By ninth grade, regular and high attendance is a better predictor of graduation rates than eighthgrade test scores. - It takes an average of three days for a student to catch up from every one day of being absent. - Missing three or more days of school per month can set a student back up to two full years of learning. - Three school tardies equal one absence.